-Keeping your phone’s battery alive is a constant battle.
-To thwart misbehaving apps and excessive drain, Google has added a number of energy-saving features to Android over the past few years.
-Here’s how they work, and how to tweak the settings to fit your needs.
+Keeping your Android phone’s battery alive is a constant battle.
+To thwart misbehaving apps and excessive drain, Google has added a number of energy-saving features to its mobile operating system over the years.
+Your options go beyond Battery Saver, too, so you can tweak settings to fit your needs.

 You can turn on Battery Saver mode at any time.
-Just head to Settings > Battery on your phone and flip on the Battery Saver switch.
+Just head to Settings, Battery, and then Battery Saver.
+Once there, tap Use Battery Saver to enable it.

-While you’re in the Battery settings, if you tap Battery Saver, you’ll also see an option to turn on this mode automatically when your phone reaches 15% or 5% battery.
-That way, when your device nears death, Android will attempt to stretch the battery as long as it can go before that final shutdown.
+You’ll also see an option to have this mode turn on automatically.
+That way, whenever you start feeling uncomfortable with the juice left on your device, Android will attempt to stretch the battery as long as it can go before that final shutdown.

-If you frequently rely on this mode, then add a shortcut to the Quick Settings panel, which you see when you swipe down twice from the top of the screen.
-For easy access, just click the edit pencil and drag the Battery Saver option into Quick Settings.
+If you frequently rely on this mode, add a shortcut to the Quick Settings panel, which you’ll see when you open the notification drawer (swipe down from the top of the screen with one finger) or fully display the menu (swipe down from the top of the screen with two fingers).
+For easy access to Battery Saver, tap the edit pencil in the bottom left corner of the Quick Settings menu, then hold and drag the Battery Saver button into Quick Settings.

-Doze puts your idle phone into a deeper sleep
+Doze eases your idle phone into a deeper sleep

 When your screen has been off for a while, your phone begins dozing.
 Doze mode, according to Google, shuts off network access and defers any syncs.
 Instead, it waits for occasional “maintenance windows,” when the phone wakes up briefly, to run those jobs.
-That means you’ll still get notifications, but they may be a bit delayed, since they’ll only come in during those maintenance windows.
-So-called “High Priority” notifications like text messages and phone calls will still come through right away, but emails, Facebook messages, and other less immediate notifications may lag.
+That means you’ll still get notifications, but they may be a bit delayed, since they’ll only come in during those times.
+So-called “high priority” notifications like text messages and phone calls will still come through right away, but emails, Facebook messages, and other less immediate notifications may lag.

 When you turn on your screen, your phone automatically exits Doze mode.
 That’s why you’ll occasionally see notifications arrive just as you unlock your phone—those messages came in between maintenance windows, and waking your phone up allowed them to pop up.